openshift/angular-extension-registry/README.md

   extension-args="a_relevant_object_for_context"
   extension-limit="2"></div>
 ```

-### Data Input

 Then the service can be used to register data objects for render.
 Two-way data
-binding will apply, output will re-render whenever the UI changes:
+binding will apply, output will re-render whenever the UI changes.

 ### Built in types